Parish Pastoral Councils

 It is the policy of the Elphin diocese that each of the diocese’s thirty-eight parishes have a single Parish Pastoral Council.

-A Parish Pastoral Council (PPC herein) is a representative body of the faithful, willing to work in close partnership with the priest(s) of the parish to further the mission of Christ and his Church in the parish.
+A Parish Pastoral Council (PPC herein) is a consultative body of the faithful, representative of the whole parish community, willing to work in close partnership with the priest(s) of the parish to further the mission of Christ and his Church in the parish.

-Membership of each PPC consists of between 8 and 24 people including:
+In order to ensure the effective working of the PPC, Membership of each Council consists of between 8 and 15 people including:

 - Lay people elected by parishioners

 - One member of the Parish’s Parish Development & Renewal Group

 - Person or persons co-opted by the Pastoral Council.